 A Chance to Change renamed the Family Assistance Program, A Chance to Recover.

 A Chance to Change moved to 2113 West Britton Road, Oklahoma City, Oklahoma 73120.
 The Education Series was brought back in house and upgraded from a six to eight part series.

-A Chance to Change started providing services state wide through telehealth services.
+A Chance to Change started providing counseling state wide through telehealth services.